onnx/onnx-mlir/docs/Workflow.md

 ## Step 7: Commit & Push

 ONNX-MLIR requires committers to sign their code using the [Developer Certificate of Origin (DCO)](https://developercertificate.org).
-THere is a one time setup to register your name and email.
+There is a one time setup to register your name and email.
 The commands are listed below, where you substitute your name and email address in the "John Doe" fields.

 ```sh